From "Mananaism" to Motivation: Keys to Lasting Physical and Emotional Health Part 2

 1. Ditch the Overhaul, Embrace Tiny Steps

-Many people feel that to get started, they need a complete life overhaul—like immediately changing everything they eat and exercising for 30 minutes every day.
+Many people feel that to get started, they need a complete life overhaul.
+This often means immediately changing everything they eat and exercising for 30 minutes every day.
 This overwhelming feeling can actually prevent you from starting.

 Instead, Holly recommends starting with small, manageable steps that feel achievable: